nham/wabbo/blog/2014/22aug_on_bananas.md

 My pull request to fix this first bug is [here](https://github.com/rust-lang/rust/pull/16590).

-It is interesting to note that without this first bug, I would not have discovered that there was a problem with `TwoWaySearcher`.
+It is interesting to note that without this first bug, I would not have discovered the original problem, nor would I have discovered that there was a problem with `TwoWaySearcher`.

-To diagnose the underlying problem, it was necessary to figure out what exactly `TwoWaySearcher` is trying to do.
-Unfortunately, the code lacks comments describing which algorithm it was attempting to implement, so I looked at the [PR](https://github.com/rust-lang/rust/pull/14135) that introduced this code in order to try to get more context.
+So that change fixed the problematic example I had found, but only by forcing that match attempt to use a different, simpler string matching algorithm which is (presumably) not broken.
+Because there were other examples that were broken even after my first fix, it was still necessary to diagnose the problem with `TwoWaySearcher`.
+In order to do that, I needed to know what the code was trying to do.
+Unfortunately, the code lacked comments describing which algorithm it was attempting to implement, so I looked at the [PR](https://github.com/rust-lang/rust/pull/14135) that introduced this code in order to try to get more context.
 From the PR:

  > This changes the previously naive string searching algorithm to a two-way search like glibc, which should be faster on average while still maintaining worst case linear time complexity.